Australian court finds Reckitt Benckiser mislead consumers on Nurofen products

-SYDNEY An Australian court has ordered British consumer goods maker Reckitt Benckiser (RB.L) to pull several of its Nurofen pain relief ranges from the market after finding its claims the products attacked particular types of pain was misleading.
+SYDNEY Dec 14 An Australian court has ordered British consumer goods maker Reckitt Benckiser to pull several of its Nurofen pain relief ranges from the market after finding its claims the products attacked particular types of pain was misleading.

-The Federal Court ruled on Monday that the Nurofen Back Pain, Period Pain, Migraine Pain and Tension Headache products were in fact identical and that Reckitt Benckiser had "engaged in misleading conduct" by labelling them for different ailments.

 The Australian Competition and Consumer Commission (ACCC), which brought the court action, said on Monday that Reckitt Benckiser had three months to remove the Nurofen Specific Pain products from retail shelves.